 Make Sure Priority Callers Ring Through

-As much as you don't want the phone to ring, you won't want to miss some phone calls.
+As much as you don't want the phone to ring, you won't want to miss that phone call.
 Your daughter may call for a ride home, or you may need quick input from a colleague for a proposal.
-Either way, you want those priority callers to ring through.
+Either way, you want some callers to ring through.
 MagicFeatures can accommodate your needs – just put a check in the box next to “Priority Callers Only” – shown highlighted in the picture to the left.
-Don't forget to add the phone numbers for any priority callers (family, friends, colleagues, etc.) in the table highlighted at the top of the picture.
+Don't forget to add the phone numbers for any priority callers (family, friends, colleagues, etc.) in the table highlighted area at the top of the picture.
 You enter phone numbers in this table much like those entered in the Call Blocker table.
 You can enter specific priority phone numbers (5551234567), or you can use an asterisk (*) as a wild card to give priority caller status to a group of numbers).
 With “Priority Callers Only” checked, your phone won't ring unless the caller is someone you want to hear from.

 Some smartphone apps allow you to selectively allow priority callers, but this type of feature is nowhere to be seen on the feature list of conventional landlines.
 Here is yet another opportunity to customize your personal phone system; make it work for you!